|

 Since

-section end and the shield to the long
+to the folded section end and the shield to

 Microduplexer